 You can post a project or get a quick consultation anytime on Taproot+.

 If you want to join us at an in-person pro bono event or workshop, check out our events schedule.

-What happened to the Service Grant program?
+What happened to the Service Grant and Team Projects programs?

 What are the eligibility requirements for social impact organizations?

 Organizations must be a 501(c)3 nonprofit to participate in Taproot’s U.S. programming, with exceptions made on a case-by-case basis for organizations with a fiscal sponsor.
 Registered nonprofits in the EU, including the U.K., and India are eligible to post pro bono projects on Taproot+.
 Nonprofits of all sizes are welcome to apply for our services.
 The only exceptions to this are organizations that seek to advance a religious doctrine or actively discriminate based on age, gender, sexual orientation, gender identity, gender expression, ethnicity, disability, national origin, political affiliation, or religious belief.